experiencedlisteners/jackdaw-tutorial/readme.md

 We've defined three variables.
 The third variable, `P&Q` depends on both `P` and `Q`.
-It is an example of a *deterministic variable* since it always generates one outcome whose value corresponds to the logical and of `P` and `Q`.
+The possible values of this variable are defined by `(list (and $p $q))`.

-The part of the variable definition that defines its possible values as a function of its dependencies (parents in the network graph) is called the constraint function.
+Note that this is a function of the values of `P` and `Q` and that these values are accessed by prefixing their names with `$` (like one would access a variable in shell scripting, in case you need a mnemonic).

-The constraint function of `P&Q` is `(list (and $p $q))`.
+Note also that this is an example of a *deterministic variable*: it always generates one possible outcome whose value corresponds to the logical and of `P` and `Q`.

-Notice that the values of the parents of `P&Q` are accessible to this function by their names preceded by `$`.
+This part of the variable definition in which its possible values are defined as a function of its dependencies (parents in the network graph) is called the *constraint function*.

 To see the possible outcomes of this model, run the following snippet.